jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 	(Compilations, Lights of Guidance, p.
 47)

-Some further principles regarding consultation in communities:
+Some further principles regarding consultation in the Baha'i governing
+institutions:

     "In your letter of 4 April you enquire further about the principles governing the presence of a member of the National